ibm-cloud-docs/cephaas/getting-started-sdks.md

 {: #sdk-gs-install}

 Specific instructions for downloading and installing the SDK are available in [Using Go](/docs/cephaas?topic=cephaas-using-go){: external}{: go}.

+The SDK Go github links mentioned in the examples will work only post General Availability (GA).
+{: important}

 ## Code Example
 {: #sdk-gs-example}